UBCM is currently engaged on a variety of issues that impact RCMP policing and municipal police agencies in B.C.

 In early 2023, an MOU was signed by the Province and B.C.
 RCMP.
 Both sides agreed to implement the new Auxiliary Program at the highest level available (Tier 3), applicable province-wide where the RCMP is the police agency of jurisdiction.

-The Province is covering the costs associated with implementation of the program, including training, uniforms, and medical expenses.
+The Province has set aside a budget to absorb costs associated with implementation of the program, including insurance, training, uniforms, and medical expenses.
 Local governments that implement the new Auxiliary Program will be responsible for all ongoing costs associated with operations.
 These local governments will also be able to request new Auxiliaries on an annual basis, with the Province acting as final decisionmaker based in part on available funding and other requirements.

 The UBCM Executive has previously endorsed a motion seeking the temporary implementation of the new Auxiliary Program at the Tier 3 level, while also requesting that a BC-only program be established.
 This motion reflects the important role that Auxiliaries play in many BC communities that rely on their services to address seasonal demands, events, and other enforcement needs; as well as the long-term objective of implementing a provincial program that meets the needs of BC local governments.